jmcn1/100-days-of-code/log.md

 **Today's Progress**: Learning Java on codegym.cc, spent about an hour today.

 **Thoughts** Things are starting to make more sense.
 Downloaded and started working in IntelliJ IDEA.

+### Day 4: May 18, 2019

+**Today's Progress**: Working through The Odin Project.

+**Thoughts** Spent alot of time today setting up Xubuntu in my VM and working in Ruby on Rails and HTML/CSS.
+Learned alot about Git/Github!